merely-useful/py-rse/index.md

     main(args)
 ```

-Note that docstrings are usually written using triple-quoted strings,
+Note that docstrings are usually written using triple-quoted strings,\index{Python!triple-quoted strings}
 since these can span multiple lines.
 Note also how we pass `description=__doc__` to `argparse.ArgumentParser`.
 This saves us from typing the same information twice,